SGX board lot sizes: A win for retail investors?

-Reduced SGX board lot sizes a win for investors, but more uncertainty when prices fall below S$10 threshold
+Reduced SGX board lot sizes a win for investors, but issues remain

 The exchange says that the lower minimum investment size for higher-priced securities would potentially broaden investor participation